Physician Compliance Concerns

 Physician Compliance Issue: Text messages

 Smartphones, while convenient, have caused countless compliance issues.
 Communications as seemingly private and innocuous as a text message present a significant risk, as law enforcement can easily obtain information about texts that a service provider might tell a patient is unavailable.

 Many states have one-party consent laws for recording communications, and in such states, only the party taping the conversation needs to know that it is being recorded.
 In these states, a patient might record a physician during an appointment or procedure without obtaining the physician’s permission.
 Such recordings can be used in malpractice cases, such as a case I know of where a physician made disparaging comments during a colonoscopy, before which a patient had started recording the procedure on his phone.
 Consider posting specific policies concerning such recordings, recommending language that prohibits the use of recording devices unless specifically permitted by the provider.

 This is another reminder of the seven elements to an effective compliance program as identified by the HHS Office of Inspector General:

 - Designating a compliance officer and committee

 - Conducting effective training and education

 - Responding promptly to detected offenses and developing corrective action

 How many of these have you implemented in order to reduce your physician compliance risk?
 One important piece of a program is a compliance hotline to allow employees an opportunity to report compliance issues.
-Employees should be able to do so anonymously, but also be able to provider his or her name with confidence in the organization’s confidentiality.
+Employees should be able to do so anonymously, but also be able to provide his or her name with confidence in the organization’s confidentiality.
 Employees must be assured that they will not be retaliated against for reporting issues in the organization.